skoelle/moonweb-site/SPEC.md

     └── build-deploy.yml      # builds all sites, deploys each to its Cloudflare Pages project
 ```

-Note: `cv/` (stefankoelle.de) is hosted externally and linked from hub/site-switcher — it is not part of this monorepo (Cloudflare Free-Tier limits to 5 Pages projects per repository).
+Note: `cv/` (stefankoelle.de) is hosted externally and linked from hub/site-switcher — it is not part of this monorepo.

 ## 11. Technical stack

 - **Static site generator:** Eleventy (11ty) — markdown/YAML-first, minimal JS, `_data` folders map directly onto the `.moonweb.yml` aggregator output, low maintenance for five sites at this scale.
 - **Build:** entirely in GitHub Actions.
 - **Deploy:** Cloudflare Pages — five separate Pages projects (one per public domain: hub, infra, smarthome, code, retro), since Cloudflare Pages binds one custom-domain set per project.
 One shared GitHub Actions workflow builds all five sites and deploys each output folder to its respective Pages project.
-- **Cloudflare Free-Tier limit:** Max 5 Pages projects per repository — cv (stefankoelle.de) stays external to avoid hitting this limit.
 - **Runtime:** fully static, no server-side code, no containers for the website itself (distinct from the actual homelab services running on the Docker host).
 - **DNS:** already on Cloudflare — no additional setup step needed for Pages custom domains.
 - **Local preview:** Eleventy's built-in dev server with live reload, run per-site (`npm run dev:<site>`) before any commit.